Lohan-Yrvine/software-testing-class-project/README.md

 cargo run --bin receptionist # builds and run the receptionist binary cargo run --bin dentist # builds and run the dentist binary
 ```

+To build/run in release mode, just add `--release` in the commands before.

 ## Program's Workflow